 Protein is the building block of hair, so it’s no surprise that meats, eggs, and dairy, which are packed with protein, are excellent for reduced hair loss.
 Here’s how they help:

 • Meats: Chicken, turkey, and lean cuts of beef provide iron with protein.
-This combination is particularly potent as the iron in meat is easily absorbed by the body, promoting healthy hair growth and help prevent hair loss.
+This combination is particularly potent as the iron in meat is easily absorbed by the body, promoting healthy hair growth and helping prevent hair loss.

 • Dairy: Milk, cheese, and yogurt are great sources of protein and also offer other hair-friendly nutrients like biotin, vitamin D, and calcium.
 These contribute to hair strength, potentially reducing hair fall and promoting the rate of hair growth.